rafailvv/movie-recommender-system/README.md

 ## Evaluation criterias

-The repository should have the following structure:
+The repository structure:

 ```
 movie-recommender-system
 ├── README.md               # The top-level README
 │
 ├── data
-│   ├── external            # Data from third party sources
 │   ├── interim             # Intermediate data that has been transformed.
 │   └── raw                 # The original, immutable data
 │
-├── models                  # Trained and serialized models, final checkpoints
+├── models                  # Trained and serialized model, final checkpoints
 │
 ├── notebooks               #  Jupyter notebooks.
-Naming convention is a number (for ordering),
+Naming convention is a number (for ordering)
-│                               and a short delimited description, e.g.
-│                               "1.0-initial-data-exporation.ipynb"
 │
 ├── references              # Data dictionaries, manuals, and all other explanatory materials.
 │